CodeByBryant/Portfolio/replit.md

 # Modern Space-Themed Portfolio

 ## Overview
-This is a modern, space-themed portfolio application built as a full-stack web application.
+This is a modern, space-themed static portfolio website built with React and TypeScript.
 The project showcases a professional portfolio with sections for about, projects, and contact information, all designed with a cosmic aesthetic featuring dark themes, gradients, and space-inspired visual elements.
-The application includes both client-side rendering and server-side API endpoints for handling contact form submissions.
+The site is optimized for deployment to GitHub Pages.

 ## User Preferences
 Preferred communication style: Simple, everyday language.